 - Hematology/Oncology Support: Assist cancer patients in the waiting area and the chemotherapy infusion bay

-- Hospital Elder Life Program: Provide support, companionship and information for patients
+- Hospital Elder Life Program: Provide support, companionship

 - Information Desk: Greet the public, answer the phone and direct patients and visitors to appropriate areas.
 Need computer skills to locate patients and outpatient appointment sites.

 - Infection Management: Assist with data collection and entry regarding hand washing

 - Mascot: Appear as our UVM Children’s Hospital mascot, Monty the Moose, at special functions and events

 - No One Dies Alone: No One Dies Alone volunteers work with the Palliative Care department to provide companionship to dying patients who might otherwise be alone